airalab/robonomics-wiki/docs/en/deploy-sensor-map.md

 yarn install
 ```

-For tests let's run map in `development` mode.
+For tests let's run the map in `development` mode.
 It will create map with all robonomics sensors available:

 ```shell
 yarn serve
 ```

-Go to showed url.
+Go to url in terminal.
 You will see the similar:

 <robo-wiki-picture src="sensors-connectivity/robonomics_map.jpg"/>